anugraheeth/Basic-JavaScript-/README.md

 ## Introduction

 This comprehensive guide covers essential techniques for manipulating the Document Object Model (DOM) using JavaScript.
-It's designed for web developers of all levels who want to create dynamic, interactive web applications by programmatically modifying web page content, structure, and style.
-Whether you're a beginner looking to understand the basics of DOM manipulation or an experienced developer seeking to refine your skills, this guide provides practical examples and explanations for a wide range of DOM-related tasks.
+It's designed for beginner web developers who want to create dynamic, interactive web applications by programmatically modifying web page content, structure, and style.

+This repository also contains simple JavaScript functions in the code section to help bring your webpages to life—feel free to check them out!

 # Basic JS Demos